NharikaVulchi/IIITB_ASIC_MT513/README.md

-We can see that irrespective of expression evaluation , we get the old value of q0 for calculating output.
+We can see that irrespective of expression evaluation , we get the old value of q0 for calculating output.So we can see a synthesis-simulation mismatch for the blocking statement.
 # LAB SESSION

 **MUX**